-My philosophy, which would eventually lead to my drumming furiously on and slinging paint and sand wildly at canvases, began rather suddenly on a morning in April 1989 as I was walking up Fifth Avenue in NYC to my then-job as a photographer for Tiffany & Co.
+My philosophy, which would eventually lead to drumming furiously on and slinging paint and sand wildly at canvases, began suddenly on a morning in April 1989 as I was walking up Fifth Avenue in NYC to my then-job as a photographer for Tiffany & Co.
 In the middle of 40th Street I had a realization (some might say a vision – others might say I was breathing too much exhaust): our species is acting as a terminating parasite on the life of our planet.
 I had to sit on the steps of NYPL, beneath Patience and Fortitude, and write things down – something I continued to do each morning for months.

 The works of my series Revisions are painted on the pages of an old bible for emphasis, but believe me, I am far from being religious in any traditional “civilized” sense.
 If I worship anything it is simply the universe, our planet and all the life on it.
 I see organized religions as having been invented by various groups to justify our parasitic and unbalanced changes to our planet and its life.
-(That guy on a cloud told us “You are special!
+(Some guy on a cloud told us “You are special!
 Feel free to take it all.”)
 Through these actions our species brings about the massive extinction currently underway.
 This tendency of mankind has become more acute with the current political situation in the US and around the world.

 It is my opinion that current human intelligence, activities and beliefs prescribe extra-basic comfort to individuals, groups of people and our species at the expense, not just of other people, but of life and earth itself.
-Considering these things, it has been my feeling that homo sapiens might alternatively have started off by asking what I call “The Question” prior to undertaking every daily action, and judging whether to continue by the answer.
+Considering these things, it has been my feeling that homo sapiens might alternatively have started off by asking what I call “The Question” (or “The Q”) prior to undertaking every daily action, and judging whether to continue by the answer.
 The Question being: “Does this action harm Earth and life?”

-I feel that we would probably have created a quite comfortable lifestyle for our species over time within The Question.
+I feel that we would probably have created a quite comfortable (though quite different) lifestyle for our species over time within The Question.
 However, we have not followed that course, nor does it appear likely that we will metamorphose to such a lifestyle before we lethally damage the current ecosystem of our planet.
 Indeed, this seems to have already happened.
 Any banker will be happy to explain the end results of endless withdrawals with no matching deposits.